worldbank/ai4data/research/pift-toolkit/README.md

 | `examples/sample_catalogue/` | A small synthetic catalogue to run end to end |
 | `docs/` | Method, configuration, pipeline, and deployment guides |

-## Relationship to the research code

-This toolkit is a clean reimplementation of the published method for reuse.
-It is self-contained and does not import the paper's experiment scripts.
-The original, paper-exact pipeline (sweeps, figures, ablations) lives elsewhere in this repository and is documented in its own `REPRODUCE.md`.

 ## Citation

 If you use this toolkit or the PI-FT method, please cite: